danielharrell/does_music_move/does_music_move.md

 proving *contained* in the world, mere parts of that totality.

-But there is good reason to suspect something close to illusory even about our inhabitance of the world.
+But there is reason still, to suspect something close to illusory about our inhabitance of the world.
 And it explains why a question like "Are we dreaming right now?" has been raised in philosophy---for example, by